rocky/python-uncompyle6/README.rst

 compatible with the original intention is yet a little bit different.
 See this_ for more information.

-This library though could be used in showing stack traces or any program that wants to show a location in more detail than just a line number.
-In fact it can be used when when source-code information does exist and there is just bytecode information.
+The idea of Python fragment deparing given an instruction offset can be used in showing stack traces or any program that wants to show a location in more detail than just a line number.
+It can be also used when source-code information does not exist and there is just bytecode information.

+Other parts of the library can be used inside Python for various bytecode-related tasks.
+For example you can read in bytecode (do a version indepedant `marshal.loads()` and disassemble that from a version of Python different from the one the bytecode was compiled for.

 Installation